ifejibola/AGMEETING/documentation/reports/week-8.md

 ### Ryan's Tasks

-- Created `Vault` page and updated routing
+- Created `Vault` page and updated routing.
-- Reviewed documentataion for styling in future weeks
+- Reviewed documentataion for styling in future weeks.

+### Chester's Tasks

+- Worked on weekly meeting minutes.
+- Spent time working on the 'Interactions' page of the project.
+- Spent time getting familiar with React as well as material-UI.